The name is Karatsev; Russian reaches semis on major debut | Sports-Games

 “I don't know if they have that saying here,” Osaka said, “but they say, Step on a crack, you break your mother's back.'
 Then I just, like, started to really try avoid stepping on lines and stuff ever since then.”
 McCOCO OUT The teenage team of Coco Gauff and Caty McNally — self-dubbed “McCoco” — were beaten in the women's doubles quarterfinals at Melbourne Park.

-Gauff made her Grand Slam singles breakthrough here last year by beating defending champion Naomi Osaka to reach the fourth round, then pushing eventual champion Sofia Kenin to three sets.
+Gauff made her Grand Slam singles breakthrough in Melbourne last year by beating defending champion Naomi Osaka to reach the fourth round, then pushing eventual champion Sofia Kenin to three sets.
 But the 16-year-old Gauff was ousted in the second round this year, losing to fifth-seeded Elina Svitolina.

 TENNIS ON WHEELS Dylan Alcott deliberately rammed his partner Heath Davidson during their tense victory in the Australian Open quad wheelchair doubles final.

 Alcott said the tactic was designed to refocus his teammate, and it worked.
-The pair claimed the title with a 6-2, 3-6, 10-7 win over Andy Lapthorne of Britain and U.S. player David Wagner.
+The pair claimed the title with a 6-2, 3-6, 10-7 win over Andy Lapthorne of Britain and David Wagner of the United States.

 Alcott said the clash of wheels in the second set was something wheelchair basketballers do if they're nervous, just to “get contact.''
 “I could see Heath glassy-eyed, just like he was looking through me, not at me,'' Alcott said.
 “Needed a bit of a circuit breaker.
 Gave him a wheelchair tap — a chest bump for us wheelchair players.”
 Davidson said he needed it, “just to snap me out of it.”
 British pair Alfie Hewett and Gordon Reid successfully defended the wheelchair doubles title by beating French duo Stephane Houdet and Nicolas Peifer 7-5 7-6 (7-3).

-Top seeds Diede De Groot and Aniek Van Koot of the Netherlands won the women's wheelchair doubles crown, beating Kgothatso Montjane of South Africa and Britain's Lucy Shuker 6-4 6-1.
+Top seeds Diede De Groot and Aniek Van Koot of the Netherlands won the women's wheelchair doubles title, beating Kgothatso Montjane of South Africa and Lucy Shuker of Britain 6-4 6-1.

 In singles, Hewett plays Joachim Gerard for the men's wheelchair title, De Groot plays Yui Kamji for the women's wheelchair final and Alcott meets Sam Schroder in the quad wheelchair singles final.